 \section{Introduction}

+\quad The inverse scattering transform (IST) procedure, as one of the most powerful tool to investigate solitons of nonlinear integrable models, was first discovered by Gardner, Green, Kruskal and Miura \cite{Gardner1967}.
+The modern version of IST is based on the dressing method proposed by Zakharov and Shabat, first in terms of the factorization of integral operators on a line into a product of two Volterra integral operators \cite{Zakharov1974} and then using the Riemann-Hilbert (RH) problem \cite{Zakharov1979}.
+In general, the initial value problems of integrable systems can be solved by suing IST or RH method only in the case of refectioness potentials.
+So a natural idea is to study the asymptotic behavior of solutions to integrable systems.

-\quad The study on the long-time behavior of nonlinear wave equations was first carried out by Manakov in 1974 \cite{Manakov1974}.
+The study on the long-time behavior of nonlinear wave equations was first carried out with IST method by Manakov in 1974 \cite{Manakov1974}.
 Later, by using this method, Zakharov and Manakov gave the first result on the large-time asymptotic of solutions for the NLS equation with decaying initial value \cite{ZM1976}.
-The inverse scattering method also worked for long-time behavior of integrable systems such as KdV, Landau-Lifshitz and the reduced Maxwell-Bloch system \cite{SPC,BRF,Foka}.
+The IST method also worked for long-time behavior of integrable systems such as KdV, Landau-Lifshitz and the reduced Maxwell-Bloch system \cite{SPC,BRF,Foka}.
 In 1993, Deift and Zhou developed a nonlinear steepest descent method to rigorously obtain the long-time asymptotics behavior of the solution for the MKdV equation by deforming contours to reduce the original Riemann-Hilbert (RH) problem to a model one whose solution is calculated in terms of parabolic cylinder functions \cite{RN6}.
-Since then this method has been widely applied to the focusing NLS equation, KdV equation, Fokas-Lenells equation, short-pulse equation and Camassa-Holm equation etc. \cite{RN9,RN10,Grunert2009,MonvelCH,xu2015,xusp}.
+Since then this method has been widely applied to the focusing NLS equation, KdV equation, Camassa-Holm equation,Degasperis-Procesi, Fokas-Lenells equation, Sasa-Satuma equation, short-pulse equation etc. \cite{RN9,RN10,Grunert2009,MonvelCH,Monvel1,Monvel2,xu2015,xusp,Geng3,XF2020}.